Penang National Park or Taman Negara Penang (Malay) may be Malaysia’s smallest national park at only 23 sq km! But it is not without its treasures!

 Be prepared to hike for the better part of the day if you want to do this 11km loop trail!

-Beginners are advised to try another trail as this one will take you to the highest point in Penang National Park!
+Beginners are advised to try another trail as this one will take you to the highest point in the park.

 The jungle trail starts the same as the Pantai Kerachut trail.
 At least for the first 30 minutes before it branches out and gets very steep!
-Thankfully, with rest points along the way!
+Thankfully, there are rest points along the way.

-Look out for the vantage point for views of the surrounding hills and the Teluk Bahang valley!
+Look out for the vantage point for views of the surrounding hills and Teluk Bahang valley!

 At the park entrance, there are plenty of boatmen offering boat rides to the following beaches: